View-at-home FOREIGN FILM SERIES

 Feb 11 | Mar 4 | Mar 25

 FILM DISCUSSION GROUP

 Joe Benson will lead a virtual (online) film discussion at the end of each semester.
-Watch this space for more details.
+The spring discussion is April 3 at 5 pm.

 2019–2020 SEASON TICKET HOLDERS

 Patrons who purchased a season pass to the 2019–2020 season should hold on to their tickets.
 When we get back to screening films on campus we will reschedule the final three films in the last year’s program.

 SUPPORT AFFORDABLE ACCESS TO FOREIGN FILM